Table of Contents

 Now that you know that Delrin is a form of POM plastic, the question is what kind of plastic is POM plastic?

 Like Delrin, POM plastic is a general purpose semi-crystalline thermoplastic.
 It’s referred to as semi-crystalline because it has a very organized molecular structure and sharp melting points.
 This means that it won’t gradually soften as the temperature increases.
-Rather, it would stay solid until their melting point is reached when they change quickly from solids into liquids that flow easily.
+Rather, it would stay solid until its melting point is reached when it changes quickly from solid to liquid that flows easily.

 Because of this property, POM plastics are known as thermoplastics because they’re resistant to heat up until their melting point.
 This makes them useful to make products through injection molding, which can be used to quickly and economically produce a large number of consistently high-quality plastic parts.